 Here are some of the things you can do to explore possible majors.
 Some are easier than others.
 Some may take an hour while others take a semester.
 Don’t worry, you’re not alone.
-As an undecided student, or a student thinking of adding or changing a major, there is always someone available to help you through the process.
+As an exploratory student, or a student thinking of adding or changing a major, there is someone available to help you through the process.

 Whichever path you take to decide your major, you should: